nearform/.github/profile/README.md

 - [Using AbortSignal in Node.js](https://www.nearform.com/blog/using-abortsignal-in-node-js/)

 ### :round_pushpin: We are hiring!
-[View](https://www.nearform.com/careers/) our vacanies and apply now.
+[View](https://www.nearform.com/careers/) our vacancies and apply now.